kareemmahlees/NotionPy/README.md

-# NotionPy
+# auto-py-notion

-for creating,updating and querying databases and pages , notionpy is a python module to help you integrete notion with your software/workflow
+for creating,updating and querying databases and pages , auto-py-notion is a python module to help you integrete notion with your software/workflow

 # installation